jewelsofthought/neshama/site/posts/external/path_working-ed.md

 - ס,נ,ע - the conflict between materialism (Sensuality) and asceticism (Spirituality) (N.B. these are the paths which form the bridge between the Personality and Individuality);
 - ט,י,כ,ל,מ - qualities of higher Adeptship;
 - ו,ה,ג,ח,ז - ways of making the transition to Supernal consciousness (these are the paths which "Cross the abyss");
-- א,ב,ד - highest, most abstract Theurgy. {should be א,מ,שׁ}
+- א,ב,ד - highest, most abstract Theurgy. {Note: This should be א,מ,שׁ, the three mother letters}
   ]

 [^14c]:
-    [
-    { This is an interesting stretch to achieve using the Hebrew letters for pathworking on the Tree!
+    { Note: This is an interesting stretch to achieve using the Hebrew letters for pathworking on the Tree!
 This is what we have to reach for.
     }
     When this is viewed in light of the use of the Major Arcana therein, it reinforces the pre-eminence of the Tarot as well &ndash; not just as a method of mere fortune-telling, but as a set of symbols of deep psychological significance.
 One of the side-effects of Path-working must inevitably be that afterwards, a given Tarot Trump is linked to the mystical revelation which the Path-worker experienced when investigating its corresponding Path.
 Hence the Path-worker cannot look at the Tarot again in the same light: before it was an arbitrary set of symbols; now they stir memories of great psychic import.
-    ]

 [^14d]:
-    [
-    { What ceremony would be used at the opening?}
+    { Note: What ceremony would be used at the opening?}
     The opening in the very least will include the Lesser Banishing Rituals of the Pentagram and Hexagram.
-    ]

 [^14e]: The following three tables give the correspondences - from a "Golden Dawn" point of view.
 For Zodiacal signs, the Hexagram ritual may be performed in addition to the Pentagram ritual, as the influence of the planetary can often be "felt" just as much as can the Sign's Triplicity.